-DISCUSSION: The Constitution and its amendments act as a regulation of governmental actions.
-Every governmental intrusion into a person's reasonable expectation of privacy must meet Fourth Amendment's scrutiny.
+DISCUSSION: The Constitution acts as a regulation of governmental actions.
+Every governmental intrusion into a person's reasonable expectation of privacy must meet Fourth Amendment scrutiny.
 This is true whether the government is seeking evidence of a crime, inspecting a structure, or putting out a fire.
-The Court stated "[A]ccordingly, we have held the Fourth Amendment applicable to the activities of civil as well as criminal authorities: building inspectors [cite omitted], Occupational Safety and Health Act inspectors [cite omitted], and even firemen entering privately owned premises to battle a fire [cite omitted], are all subject to the restraints mposed by the Fourth Amendment."
+The Court stated "[A]ccordingly, we have held the Fourth Amendment applicable to the activities of civil as well as authorities: building inspectors [cite Occupational Safety and Health Act inspectors [cite omitted], and even firemen entering privately owned premises to battle a fire [cite omitted], are all subject to the restraints imposed by the Fourth Amendment."
 The fundamental command of the Fourth Amendment is that searches and seizures be reasonable.